-The Technology Faculty at Wath Comprehensive School is focused on ensuring that all students, regardless of ability, achieve their full potential in Technology.
+The Technology Faculty at Wath Academy is focused on ensuring that all students, regardless of ability, achieve their full potential in Technology.
 The designing and making skills are integrated throughout all key stages to allow students to develop their flare and natural aptitude for Technology.
 Furthermore, the Faculty hopes to inspire a love of Technology and its application in society and, where necessary, prepare students for university-level study.

 Students typically receive two lessons of Technology a week in years 7 and 8, three lessons per week at GCSE, rising to six at A level.
 Classes are organised by ability sets in Key Stages 3 and 4, though the exact structure varies depending on the year group and needs of the students.

 Key Stage 3

 The Key Stage 3 Curriculum is comprised of Resistant Materials, Graphics and Food with designing and practical skills integrated throughout.

 In Year 7 and 8 students rotate around three areas of Technology every 10 to 13 weeks.
 The topics covered include: - a pewter casting and presentation case, a LED torch and pen, mobile phone or tablet holder, wind chime, tangram puzzle, structures and a design movement clock, in Food Technology we cover food room safety and basic oven and knife skills cooking dishes such as fruit salad and pinwheel pizza.
 In Y8 Food technology, food safety and hygiene cooking dishes such as stir fry and chocolate cheesecake.